 Valerian root may help with MS-related fatigue.
 Some studies suggest it can decrease the time it takes to fall asleep, but none have included people with MS. Those with the condition who feel tired or experience brain fog during the day may find that valerian root makes these symptoms worse.

 Some studies suggest cranberries may prevent the growth of harmful bacteria in the urinary tract.
-For people with MS who often experience urinary tract infections, cranberry supplements may be helpful, and they do not typically cause side effects.
+For people with MS, urinary tract infections can be problematic, so cranberries may be helpful, especially since they do not typically cause side effects.

 Exercise promotes heart health and may help a person with MS remain strong and active.
-Yoga may also help with fatigue and improve mood, although it will not help with mobility or thinking ability.
-All people, including those with MS, should take part in regular aerobic exercise and strength training.
+Everyone, including those with MS, should participate in regular aerobic exercise and strength training.

 Natural remedies can make the symptoms of MS more manageable and help reduce or prevent flare-ups.

-People who wish to try natural MS treatments should keep a symptom diary so they can track the effects of various approaches.
+People who wish to try natural MS treatments should keep a symptom diary to track the effects of various approaches.

-Always talk to a doctor before changing diets or trying new supplements.
+Always talk with a doctor before changing diets or trying new supplements.